Services

 You may advise a patch test

-If you have eczema that is proving difficult to treat to ensure you are not allergic to ingredients of the treatment for your eczema
+If you have a dermatitis that is resistant to the treatment, Please ensure that you are not allergic to the ingredients of the cream/lotion prescribed by your dermatologist.

 AUTOLOGOUS SERUM SKIN TEST